• Home

 CENTER: From 1982 to 86, my off-grid home and office was in this sitting bus, 100% PV (no backup).
 I had a low overhead (1 inch)!

-RIGHT: A 2009 upgrade: Farmer Windy "out standing in his field" with solar-irrigated garden
+RIGHT: A 2009 upgrade: Farmer Windy "out standing in his field" with a solar-pump irrigated garden

 FOR MORE PICTURES: GO TO NEXT PAGE